ddemidov/amgcl/docs/tutorial/Nullspace.rst

 As was noted above, using the near null-space vectors makes the preconditioner less memory-efficient: since the 6 rigid-body modes are used as null-space vectors, every fine-grid aggregate is converted to 6 unknowns on the coarser level.
-The following figure shows the structure of the system matrix on second level of the hierarchy, and it is obvious that the matrix has :math:`6\times6` block structure:
+The following figure shows the structure of the system matrix on the second level of the hierarchy, and it is obvious that the matrix has :math:`6\times6` block structure:

 .. figure:: ../../tutorial/5.Nullspace/matrix_coarse.png
    :width: 90%